carlospolop/legion/README.md

 ### extensions

-Comma separeted list of possible extensions (to bruteforce files in a web server)
+Comma separeted list of possible extensions (to brute force files in a web server)

 ### host

-Is the host that you want to attack (valid IP and domains)
+It is the host that you want to attack (valid IP and domains)

 Example:
 ```